19 Day Lhasa To Nepal Border

 We cycle west towards Phikutso Lake tomorrow, instead of the south over the Lalung La towards Zhangmu.
 (55 km)

 Heading west from Lalung La Camp, we turn right and cycle towards beautiful, turquoise Phikutso Lake, cycling past the southern turnoff to Mount Shishapangma, 8012 meters, only mountain above 8000 meters fully planted in Tibet.

 We will also pass by traditional Tibetan villages.
 We set up camp on this massive plateau, near the lake and possibly near Laphu Pemadzong, with incredible views of Shishapangma.

 Day 17 - Bike Dzongka Camp | Cross Tsalung La 5280m

 These next two days are exploratory for cycling (though we've just checked them out by jeep), a stunningly beautiful route through southern Tibet to the Langtang (Rasuwa) region of Nepal.

 The route includes a stunning Phikutso lake, which was once the meditation site of Tibetan Yogi Jetsun Milarepa.

-From Peiko Tso Camp we either take a small road over the Tsalung La (5280m), 800 meters up and 1200 meters down to the main road and our camp near Dzongka.
+From Peiku Tso Camp we either take a small road over the Tsalung La (5280m), 800 meters up and 1200 meters down to the main road and our camp near Dzongkha.
 (58km)